nosp7m/dcf77pi-libgpiodv2/README.md

 config.json.sample to config.json (in the same directory) to get started.
 You might also want to check and update the provided configuration to match your setup.

+**Note for Linux users:** On Raspberry Pi OS Trixie and newer, GPIO access uses the modern libgpiod v2 library instead of the deprecated sysfs interface.
+The `gpiochip` parameter (optional, defaults to `/dev/gpiochip0`) specifies which GPIO chip to use.

 ---